What Happened With Rates This Week

 Why the Lowest Rate Isn’t Always the Best Loan

-Mortgage pricing is typically a trade-off between:
+Mortgage pricing typically involves a combination of:

 • interest rate